OpenResearchInstitute/interlocutor/README.md

 ### 16 July 2025 Documentation

+#### Transmission Grouping in Web Interface is Working

+:white_check_mark: Control messages reaching JavaScript (lots of work to fix missing methods! controls were being sent as texts)

+:white_check_mark: PTT boundaries detected, so that Opus packets can be grouped.

+:white_check_mark: Audio packets grouped into transmissions - this is happening in the web interface (yay!)

+:white_check_mark: Single UI bubble per transmission (yay!)

+:white_check_mark: Correct packet count and duration calculation

+:white_check_mark: Much cleaner UI (one bubble instead of hundreds!)

+:no_entry_sign: Not working: audio playback.
+It acts like it wants to play back the audio, and it takes as long as the audio UI bubble claims it should take, but nothing heard in headphones.

 #### ContinuousStreamManager achieves Architectural Nirvana

 "The stream was continuous all along.
 We just had to listen" -Blankus